WMInfoTech/cas_proxy/README.md

 ## Environment Variables

+- `SERVER_NAME`: The hostname that Apache should answer to
 - `CAS_HOST`: The hostname of the CAS server (e.g. cas.example.edu)
 - `CAS_USERS`: A space delimited list of user IDs that should be authenticated
 - `PROXY_TARGET`: The proxy target to protect